bdoolaeghe/cqrs-workshop/HOWTO.md

 FAQ
 ===
-Q. I clone the repository, but a maven build report some tests failures.
+## I clone the repository, but a maven build report some tests failures.
-A. The *master* branch contains junit tests, but partly implemented production code behind !
+The *master* branch contains junit tests, but partly implemented production code behind !
 Your job is to make the tests pass green after having implemented the missing production code, described in the workshops...

-Q. My IDE shows compilation errros on unexisting getter/Setter, or logger....
+## My IDE shows compilation errros on unexisting getter/Setter, or logger....
-A. Lombok is not activated in your IDE.
+Lombok is not activated in your IDE.
 * Install the lombok plugin.
 File > Settings > plugins > marketplace (search lombok and install)
 * enable the annotation processing.
 In IntelliJ, File > settings > Build, execution, deployments > Compiler > Annotation processor > Enable annotation processing